 Once we are done testing a sperm sample, it is immediately discarded into a secure biomedical waste bin.
 This ensures that your sample does not remain in the lab unless you've consented otherwise (i.e. for sperm cryopreservation).

-In many cases, yes!
-Quitting smoking or vaping, reducing alcohol intake, managing stress, maintaining a healthy weight, and staying active can all help improve sperm health.
+In most cases, yes!
+Quitting smoking or vaping, reducing or eliminating alcohol intake, managing stress, maintaining a healthy weight, and staying active can all help improve sperm health.

-For actionable tips and more information, check out this Men's Health & Fertility guide from Dr. Shaun Williams.
+For helpful tips and more information, download our free Men's Fertility Action Checklist or read this Men's Health & Fertility guide from Dr. Shaun Williams.

 When your plan includes fertility diagnostics (many plans do), you may only be responsible for a standard copay or coinsurance.

-More comprehensive semen testing (for example, DNA fragmentation testing or specialized sperm function tests) may cost more.
+More comprehensive testing (for example, DNA fragmentation testing or specialized sperm function tests) typically cost more and aren't commonly covered by insurance.

 A vasectomy reversal is a microsurgical procedure that reconnects the vas deferens to allow sperm to re-enter the semen.
 Success depends on factors such as how long ago the vasectomy was performed and whether there is a blockage or scarring.

 Even when sperm return to the semen, it may still take time to achieve pregnancy, and sperm quality may vary.
-A reproductive urologist can evaluate whether reversal is a good option.
+A reproductive urologist can help evaluate whether a vasectomy reversal is a good option for you.

 If a reversal is not preferred, sperm can often be retrieved directly from the testicle or epididymis using procedures such as TESE or PESA.
 These sperm are then used in IVF with ICSI, where a single sperm is injected directly into each egg.
 This approach: